rm-tom/rm-tom.github.io/_pages/cv.md

 Graduate Student Researcher, Computer Mechanics Lab (Aug 2020 - Present)
   * Conducted Direct Simulation Monte Carlo (DSMC) simulations of air-bearings in Hard drives.
   * Modified open-source code (SPARTA) to include the Consistent Boltzmann Algorithm (CBA).
   * Developed hybrid numerical technique to study lubricant kinetics by calculating thermophoresis, drag, and lift forces on cyclinderical nanoparticles.
 And simulated contamination patterns on the head surface of hard disk drives.
+  * Conducted FEM simulation of thermal and structural phenomena of nanoscale components of hard drives.
   * Engaged in close collaboration with industry to supplement research.